ajitid/stellate/notes-sdl.md

 	defer sdl.Quit()
 }
 ```
 and run it using `go run .`.
 If it ends without printing anything, then it means it ran successfully.
 If you'd reopen VS Code you'd now see typings.
 VS Code will pick up typings eventually.
 I don't know what caused it but they became availble after few VS Code restarts.
+I noticed that using using Windows Terminal's Powershell to open code using `code .` always loads the typings.

 ## Attaching VS Code debugger